openziti/ziti-doc/docfx_project/ziti/quickstart.md

 1. On the left side nav bar, click "Edge Services"
 1. In the top right corner of the screen click the "plus" image to add a new service
 1. Choose a name for the serivce.
 Enter "ethzero-ui"
 1. Enter a host name for the service.
-Enter "ethZero.ziti.ui"
+Enter "ethzero.ziti.ui"
 1. Enter port 80
 1. Choose Router "ziti-gw01"
 1. For Endpoint Service choose: